Building Knowledge

 A Research-Aligned Approach

 Grounded in the Science of Reading, our lessons intentionally build the knowledge and language that power comprehension.
-Research consistently shows that knowledge-rich subjects like social studies play a critical role in developing academic vocabulary, oral language, and conceptual understanding—key drivers of long-term reading success.
+Research shows knowledge-rich subjects like social studies play a critical role in developing academic vocabulary, oral language, and conceptual understanding to support long-term reading success.

-Our first offering, Stories That Shape Us: K–2 History Lessons, integrates literacy and social studies instruction in a way that is practical, efficient, and impactful.
+Our first offering, Stories That Shape Us: K–2 History Lessons, integrates literacy and social studies instruction in a practical, efficient, and impactful way.

 Designed for Real Classrooms